mysociety/fixmystreet/glossary.md

     <a name="map">map</a>
   </dt>
   <dd>
-    FixMyStreet displays a <strong>map</strong> so users can easily pin-point the location of the problem they are reporting.
+    FixMyStreet displays a <strong>map</strong> so users can easily pinpoint the location of the problem they are reporting.
 By default, these are <a href="#osm" class="glossary">OpenStreetMap</a> tiles displayed using
     OpenLayers, but you can configure your installation to use other maps,